There are many benefits to puppy socialisation; the window of opportunity is small, so it’s important to know what you need to do and when.

 What are the benefits of puppy socialisation?

-A well socialised puppy is less likely to have less behavioural issues and is less likely to display signs of aggression in stressful or exciting situations.
+A well socialised puppy is likely to have fewer behavioural issues and is less likely to display signs of aggression in stressful or exciting situations.

 It will make dog-walking a more enjoyable experience, coupled with good-training – a well socialised and obedient dog makes dog-walking even more of a pleasure.